jwtly10/file-flow/README.md

 # FileFlow: Kafka-Powered File Processing Service

-A versatile and powerful microservice-based system that allows uploading, processing and storing files efficiently, while leveraging Kafka for seamless event-driven communication.
+A versatile microservice-based system that allows uploading, processing and storing files efficiently, while leveraging Kafka for event-driven communication.
 This project is designed to streamline file handling for various personal projects and work tools, eliminating the need to implement authentication and file storage services repeatedly.

+Very easily extendable to implement custom file processing, built as a means to have more experience with Kafka.

 ## Sections